thenativeweb/hase/README.md

 });
 ```

 In case the connection is lost or something goes wrong, an error is emitted on the `mq` object.
-So you should subscribe to the `error` object.
+So you should subscribe to the `error` event.

 ```javascript
 hase.connect('amqp://...', function (err, mq) {